microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 {:toc}

 ## Install
 Pre-built packages of ORT with the DirectML EP is published on Nuget.org.
-See: [Install ORT](https://onnxruntime.ai/docs/install/#cccwinml-installs).
+See: [Install ORT](../install#cccwinml-installs).

 ## Requirements

-The DirectML execution provider requires any DirectX 12 capable device.
+The DirectML execution provider requires a DirectX 12 capable device.
 Almost all commercially-available graphics cards released in the last several years support DirectX 12.
-Examples of compatible hardware include:
+Here are some examples of compatible hardware:

-- NVIDIA Kepler (GTX 600 series) and above
+* NVIDIA Kepler (GTX 600 series) and above
-- AMD GCN 1st Gen (Radeon HD 7000 series) and above
+* AMD GCN 1st Gen (Radeon HD 7000 series) and above
-- Intel Haswell (4th-gen core) HD Integrated Graphics and above
+* Intel Haswell (4th-gen core) HD Integrated Graphics and above
-- Qualcomm Adreno 600 and above
+* Qualcomm Adreno 600 and above

 DirectML was introduced in Windows 10, version 1903, and in the corresponding version of the [Windows SDK](https://docs.microsoft.com/en-us/windows/ai/directml/dml).